psi4/psi4/doc/sphinxman/source/dftd3.rst

 available only through the ``DFTD3`` or ``DFTD4`` programs.
 Once installed, the ``dftd3``/|PSIfour| and ``dftd4``/|PSIfour| interfaces are transparent, and all corrections are interfaced exactly alike.
+The -D3 interface can use classic or simple-dftd3 programs interchangeably and will prefer the latter.

+Despite different defaults in these programs when run independently, when run through |PSIfour| as EmpiricalDispersion engine, each should produce the same result.
+Moreover, |PSIfours| own defaults and aliases are unchanged by the new engines, so ``-D`` continues to mean ``-D2``, ``-D3`` continues to mean zero-damping *without* 3-body correction, and input files should continue producing the same results.
+Please file an issue if found otherwise.

 Dispersion corrections are built into DFT functionals, so appending an *a posteriori* correction to a computation is as simple as